Skip to main content Skip to footer

 Chibnall Bursary

 This bursary was established by Professor Eric Carlson, Former Chair of the History Department at Gustavus Adolphus College in Minnesota in memory of Professor Marjorie Chibnall, a distinguished medieval historian and Fellow of Clare Hall, to be given to an outstanding student with financial needs.
 While all students are eligible, preference will be given to students of medieval history or any period of British history.
-The bursary has a value of up to £600 and is awarded annually.
+The bursary is awarded annually, with a value of up to £1,000 in 2025.

 Professor Peter Brown Memorial Bursary